nlefrancois6/Publications/README.md

 # Publications
+About
-Publications and reports from my research and projects
+Publications and reports from my research, courses, and personal projects

 Technical Challenges in the Implementation of Particle Image Velocimetry Measurements for Molten Chloride Salts - Canadian Nuclear Society Conference, June 2022